 Step One - Within ten (10) College working days of the event or condition giving rise to a complaint, the student [the grievant] shall file a written notice, in any format, stating the nature of the grievance by delivering such notice to the accused College staff member (the accused), and by delivering copies of such notice to the immediate supervisor of the accused and the Human Resources Office.
 In the event that the grievance concerns a College policy or procedure, the Associate Vice President of Human Resources shall become the accused for purposes of this grievance procedure.
-Within five (5) College working days after the written complaint has been filed, the accused, his/her immediate supervisor, and the appropriate divisional vice president shall meet and review the grievance.
-This meeting shall be set up by the divisional vice president or his/ her designee.
-Within ten (10) College working days from the date of filing the written notice, the grievant and the accused shall meet at a mutually agreed upon time and place to discuss the grievance (set up by the divisional vice president or his/her designee).
+Within five (5) College working days after the written complaint has been filed, the accused, their immediate supervisor, and the appropriate divisional vice president shall meet and review the grievance.
+This meeting shall be set up by the divisional vice president or their designee.
+Within ten (10) College working days from the date of filing the written notice, the grievant and the accused shall meet at a mutually agreed upon time and place to discuss the grievance (set up by the divisional vice president or their designee).
 If a meeting time and place cannot be agreed upon, the grievant shall notify the Human Resources Office, who shall then set a time and place for the meeting.
 The grievant shall have the option of requesting the attendance of the accused's immediate supervisor and/or divisional vice president at this meeting.

-Step Two - If the grievance cannot be resolved in Step One and the grievant desires to pursue the grievance further, the grievant must file a "Formal Student Grievance Report" on a form available from the Dean of Student Life and Athletics within five (5) College working days of the informal meeting identified in Step One.
-The Dean of Student Life and Athletics shall schedule a formal grievance hearing within ten (10) College working days of the date the "Formal Student Grievance Report" is filed.
+Step Two - If the grievance cannot be resolved in Step One and the grievant desires to pursue the grievance further, the grievant must file a "Formal Student Grievance Report" on a form available from the Dean of Students within five (5) College working days of the informal meeting identified in Step One.
+The Dean of Students shall schedule a formal grievance hearing within ten (10) College working days of the date the "Formal Student Grievance Report" is filed.
 A "Grievance Committee" shall hear the grievance.
-A Grievance Committee consisting of two (2) representatives of each College employee group (exempt, nonexempt, and Faculty) shall be appointed by the Dean of Student Life and Athletics or Vice President of Student Services respectively, and three (3) Student Leadership members who shall be selected by the Dean of Student Life and Athletics.
+A Grievance Committee consisting of two (2) representatives of each College employee group (exempt, nonexempt, and Faculty) shall be appointed by the Dean of Students or Vice President of Student Services respectively, and three (3) Student Leadership members who shall be selected by the Dean of Students.
 The grievant or the accused shall have the right to strike any of the committee members selected from the employee groups or the Student Leadership prior to the hearing.
-Any stricken committee member shall be replaced by a new member selected by either the president of that employee group or by the Dean of Student Life and Athletics.
+Any stricken committee member shall be replaced by a new member selected by either the president of that employee group or by the Dean of Students.
 The committee chairperson shall be elected by the members of the Grievance Committee.
 The Grievance Committee shall issue a decision either supporting or not supporting the grievance within five (5) College working days and shall file a "Formal Grievance Disposition" with the Human Resources Office.
-The Human Resources Office shall send the "Formal Grievance Disposition" to the grievant and the accused by certified mail, return receipt requested, within three (3) College working days of the receipt of the "Formal Grievance Disposition".
-The Human Resources Office shall also provide a copy of the disposition to the Student Leadership President and the Dean of Student Life and Athletics.
+The Human Resources Office shall send the "Formal Grievance Disposition" to the grievant and the accused by certified mail, return receipt requested, within three (3)College working days of the receipt of the "Formal Grievance Disposition".
+The Human Resources Office shall also provide a copy of the disposition to the Student Leadership President and the Dean of Students.
 The grievant or the accused may elect to proceed with the grievance regardless of the decision of the Grievance Committee.